shaheennabi/Production-Ready-LeafLogic-Multi-AI-Agents-Project/README.md

 ### **Note:**
 - The `Jenkinsfile` is located in the root directory and defines the CI/CD pipeline.
 - The `scripts.sh` file in the root directory contains commands to install Docker, Jenkins, and AWS CLI on the EC2 instance.
+-
+**Reminder:** Running inference on EC2 requires more RAM, and the AWS Free Tier won’t be sufficient.

+We have tested our Jenkins pipeline up to the Docker image build stage.
+However, during dependency installation and wheel setup, the Jenkins job either crashed or got stuck.

+If you encounter any issues beyond this point in the Jenkins stages, please report them as an issue in this repository, and we will address them as soon as possible (ASAP).

 ---